prt459/Simple_CW_keyer/README.md

 #Acknowledgment
   Hidehiko JA9MAT - thanks for suggesting addition of a 'straight key' mode, and for testing.
-  Victor R3QX -- thanks for suggesting keyer memory playback interrupt (squeeze both sides of paddle).
+  Victor R3QX -- thanks for suggesting keyer memory playback interrupt (tap paddle or key).